Complex Regional Pain Syndrome (CRPS)

 A 2019 paper (15) in the Journal of Orthopedic Case Reports presented a case at King Edward Memorial Hospital.
 Here are the learning points:

 - A 30-year-old female presented 2 months after trauma to the right ankle due to a fall from a bike.

 - A radiograph of the ankle demonstrated no evidence of any bony injury.
 As per records, there was no evidence of ligament injury based on magnetic resonance imaging evaluation.

 - After removal of the cast, the patient continued to have severe pain and swelling and was unable to bear weight.
-At this point of time, the patient presented to our clinic where follow-up radiographs demonstrated a bimalleolar fracture of the right ankle and diffuse osteoporosis involving talus-calcaneusand metatarsals.
+At this point in time, the patient presented to our clinic where follow-up radiographs demonstrated a bimalleolar fracture of the right ankle and diffuse osteoporosis involving talus-calcaneus and metatarsals.

 - The diagnosis of CRPS was made

-- This case report highlights the importance of multimodal stepped care approach in CRPS 1 involving ankle joint.
+- This case report highlights the importance of the multimodal stepped care approach in CRPS 1 involving the ankle joint.
 Our report also reiterates the relevance of early mobilization and avoiding undue immobilization.

 Prolotherapy treatments for Complex Regional Pain Syndrome